OPCFoundation/UA-.NETStandard/README.md

 Furthermore, cloud applications and services (such as ASP.NET, DNX, Azure Websites, Azure Webjobs, Azure Nano Server and Azure Service Fabric) are also supported.

 More samples based on the official [Nuget](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua/) packages can be found in the [OPC UA .NET Standard Samples](https://github.com/OPCFoundation/UA-.NETStandard-Samples) repository.
 For development there is also a [preview Nuget feed](https://opcfoundation.visualstudio.com/opcua-netstandard/_packaging?_a=feed&feed=opcua-preview%40Local) available.
-For local testing a [Docker container of the Reference Server](Docs/DockerReferenceServer.md) is available from preview and release builds.
+For local testing a [Docker container of the Reference Server](Docs/ContainerReferenceServer.md) is available for preview and release builds.

 ## For more information and license terms, see [here](http://opcfoundation.github.io/UA-.NETStandard).